 Modern (after c.
 1800)

 Capitalism became the dominant economic system during this period (though it had its roots in the Renaissance).
 Individuals risked capital to produce goods in a currency-based market which depended on inexpensive, waged labor.
 Labor eventually organized into unions (latter-day guilds) and in this way, asserted considerable influence.
-More broadly shared political power was bolstered by overall increases in the standard of living and the first experiments in public education.
+More broadly shared political power was bolstered by overall increases in the standard of living and the first experiments in public education such as now we do with online maths tutoring.

 Steam-powered machines and unskilled laborers in factories began to replace skilled artisans.
 London, Paris, and New York led the unprecedented population growth of cities during this period, as people moved from the countryside or emigrated to find a higher standard of living.